CUSTOMER STORY

 Read More

-Lawson Sizemore was attending the Abilities Expo in Chicago when he first saw his dream vehicle in person - A limited edition 50th-anniversary BraunAbility Entervan.
+Lawson Sizemore was attending the Abilities Expo in Chicago when he first saw his dream vehicle in person: a limited-edition 50th-anniversary BraunAbility Entervan®.
 According to Sizemore, he knew immediately that he had to drive the van.
 "When I found it online, that was the one I wanted from the get-go.
 When I saw it in person, we had to buy it," he said.
-The wheelchair-accessible vehicle, a BraunAbility Chrysler Pacifica, was fitted with unique badging and gold accents that caught his eye.
-A college student, Sizemore recently packed his van to the brim with essentials and moved to the University of Illinois where he studies Journalism.
+The wheelchair accessible vehicle, a BraunAbility Chrysler Pacifica, was fitted with unique badging and gold accents that caught his eye.
+A college student, Sizemore recently packed his van to the brim with essentials and moved to the University of Illinois where he studies journalism.

 The Road to Purchasing a Wheelchair Accessible Vehicle

 For Sizemore, the road to finding the perfect accessible vehicle was a long one.
 When he was in high school, the Sizemore family van became unfit for his wheelchair, and he needed accessible transportation before he went to college.
-It was then that a neighbor surprised the Sizemore with a generous donation for a wheelchair van, and a family friend set up a GoFundMe.
-During that time, Sizemore found out he could drive an adapted vehicle, and in just over a year, he got behind the wheel in his new van.
+It was then that a neighbor surprised the Sizemores with a generous donation for a wheelchair van, and a family friend set up a GoFundMe.
+During that time, Sizemore found out he could drive an adapted vehicle, and in just over a year, he got behind the wheel of his new van.

 Driving Modifications for People with Disabilities

-Before purchasing his limited-edition wheelchair van, Sizemore considered converting an existing vehicle to be wheelchair-accessible, but he ultimately decided to purchase a new BraunAbility Entervan.
 Sizemore was particularly fond of the sleek look of the Chrysler Pacifica.
-He said, “I think the 50th edition, what they were able to do with the gold trim, the grill on it, the sleek black and the sports edition within the van is something a young guy like me looks for when he's trying to buy a van.
-It’s not like a soccer mom car, it's sleeker and cooler.”
+He said, “I think the 50th edition, with the gold trim, the grille, and the sleek black sports edition, is something a young guy like me looks for when trying to buy a van.
+It’s not like a soccer mom car, it’s more sleek and cool.”

 First Trip in a Wheelchair Van

-You might imagine a new driver taking their first trip to the local mall, or a favorite restaurant to celebrate getting their license, but for Sizemore, he asked his brother and his best friend to come with him to a local grocery store, where he bought flowers for his mom.
+You might imagine a new driver taking their first trip to the local mall or a favorite restaurant to celebrate getting their license, but for Sizemore, he asked his brother and his best friend to come with him to a local grocery store, where he bought flowers for his mom.
 For him, driving a wheelchair van was not only about finding independence but about celebrating the person who supported him along the way.

 A Longtime BraunAbility Customer

-Lawson's decision to choose BraunAbility was influenced by his prior experiences with the brand.
-"All the ramps and all the equipment that I've used in other cars before were BraunAbility ramps, so I know they're obviously one of the best companies out there.”
+Lawson’s decision to choose BraunAbility was influenced by his prior experiences with the brand.
+“I've used BraunAbility ramps and equipment before, so I know it's obviously one of the best companies out there,” he said.

 I love driving anywhere, so every trip is fun.
-The best part is if I ever want to go home or if I have somewhere to be, I could just go whenever I want because I have my car.
+If I have somewhere to be, I can go whenever I want because I have my car.

 - Lawson Sizemore